The French firm won the first award against Libya over the Arab Spring uprising

 Also in 2016, the team helped a Franco-Algerian joint venture win a €110 million arbitration against an Algerian state-owned oil company, over a contract to provide security for oil and gas pipelines.
 Their client succeeded on its claims and won enforcement of the award.
 Quinn Emanuel represented the other side.

 The team also enjoyed success for a US military contractor in a €70 million ICC case against a Middle Eastern state, over the state’s failure to pay for work done upgrading the engines of its air force.
-The arbitration took place in Geneva and was settled in 2016, with the state agreeing to pay all Teynier Pic’s client’s outstanding debt.
+The arbitration took place in Geneva and was settled, with the state agreeing to pay all Teynier Pic’s client’s outstanding debt.

 One client who is using Shaparak Saleh to set aside an ICC award before the Paris Court of Appeal says she has been “greatly impressed” by her intelligence and determination.